chr-1x/4vim/README.md

 ## Known bugs
   - 4coder-native menus (e.g. filesystem browser) use default 4coder-style bindings
   - Can't do most actions on null buffers
-  - In 4.0.10, visual mode does not work properly due to coupling of highlight range and cursor.
-Waiting on Allen for a fix.

 ## Overview of missing features
 There are a ton of missing features.
 Here's the big ones:
 - Movement-chords appending to chord bar
-- Making chord bar show up all the time to avoid jitter
 - Missing movements
  - rfind and rtil
   - %